ncatlab/nlab-content/pages/603.md

   \,.
 $$

-This would introduce the desired orientation on objects, as the second multispan behaves like
+This would introduce the desired orientation on objects, as the second multispan behaves like:

 $$
   B^{op} \leftarrow C \to A^{op}